Your Guide to Planning, Planting, and Growing Dicentra

 Dicentra is an elegant, easy care perennial for shady gardens.
 More commonly known as bleeding heart, it is named for its heart-shaped blossoms that dangle from slender, arching stems.
 Delicate, fernlike foliage creates a perfect backdrop for the flowers.

 Dicentra is a great companion for other shade loving perennials such as hosta, astilbe and ferns, as well as summer-blooming bulbs such as caladiums and begonias.
 Generations of gardeners have lost their hearts to dicentra’s charm.

 When you compare two dicentra plants side by side, it’s easy to see differences in quality.
-Longfield Gardens supplies grade #1 plants that have strong, well developed root systems.
+Longfield Gardens supplies grade #1 plants that have strong, well developed root systems (as shown at left).
 The bigger the root system, the faster the plant will settle into your garden and the sooner it will flower.

 Dicentra grows best in soil that is rich in organic matter.
 Before planting, you can improve the soil by adding compost or leaf mold.
 There’s no need to add fertilizer.
 Dicentra are actually quite sensitive to fertilizers so it’s best to let them draw nutrients directly from the soil.
 Do not plant dicentra in soggy soil or in soil that is extremely dry.